Divya07-22/Multimodal-Braille-Recognition-System/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License — see the [LICENSE](backend/LICENSE) file for details.

 ---